How to Release a Spirit of Generosity in Your House Church

 DMMs Can Send Out Missionaries

-In DMMs, because we’re planting rabbit, not elephant churches, when disciples are trained to give they can quickly support and send out missionaries.
+In Disciple-making and Church planting movements, because we’re planting rabbit, not elephant churches, when disciples are trained to give they can quickly support and send out missionaries or apostolic teams.
 DMM groups usually meet in homes and don’t need expensive buildings.
-They don’t need to pay full time pastors.
+They don’t need to pay full-time pastors.
 This means they are quickly able to contribute toward Kingdom expansion and missions.

-As Dmms mature they must become generous mission sending movements.
-Five or ten groups can easily partner together to send out a full-time, cross-cultural worker among the unreached.
+As a movement matures, they can become generous mission-sending movements.
+Five or ten home groups can easily partner to send out a full-time, cross-cultural worker among the unreached.
 A growing movement might easily sponsor and send twenty to thirty missionaries.

 Does your movement encourage regular, generous giving each time the groups meet?
 Have you included teaching on tithes and offerings in your disciple-making lessons?